prototypefund/Digital_Bargeld-docs/api-mint.rst

       status: string;

       // the EdDSA :ref:`signature` (binary-only) with purpose
-      // `TALER_SIGNATURE_MINT_CONFIRM_DEPOSIT` using a current signing key of the
+      // `TALER_SIGNATURE_EXCHANGE_CONFIRM_DEPOSIT` using a current signing key of the
-      // mint affirming the successful deposit and that the mint will transfer the
+      // exchange affirming the successful deposit and that the exchange will transfer the
       // funds after the refund deadline, or as soon as possible if the refund
       // deadline is zero.
       sig: EddsaSignature;

-      // public EdDSA key of the mint that was used to generate the signature.
+      // public EdDSA key of the exchange that was used to generate the signature.
-      // Should match one of the mint's signing keys from /keys.
+      // Should match one of the exchange's signing keys from /keys.
 It is given
       // explicitly as the client might otherwise be confused by clock skew as to
       // which signing key was used.
       pub: EddsaPublicKey;